 Approval was then sought from the colonial authorities to proceed with this proposal.
 In May 1833, the Deputy Surveyor General, W.F.
 Hertzog visited Port Elizabeth in order to carry out an inspection.
 This ended in acrimony as Hertzog alleged, but Francis Evatt disputed, that he had not been shown the location of the jetty.

-The whole project was in effect now placed in abeyance while England’s and the Cape Colony’s political priorities were resolved.
+The whole project was in effect now placed in abeyance while the political priorities in England and the Cape Colony were resolved.

 As Jon Inggs points out, events would not take their intended course.
 “The Steamer Hope was launched at the Clyde early in 1838 and was in service by December 1838.
 But its useful life was short as short as Port Elizabeth’s first jetty.
-It was wrecked at Cape St. Francis in March 1840 on its way to Port Elizabeth”.
+It was wrecked at Cape St. Francis in March 1840 en route to Port Elizabeth”.

-While a ship wreck might have sunk the Steam Navigation Company, Port Elizabeth’s jetty received a stimulus by a ship wreck.
+While a shipwreck might have sunk the Steam Navigation Company, Port Elizabeth’s jetty received an unintended stimulus due to a shipwreck.
 On 10th August 1837, the three-masted schooner, Feejee, ran around at the very spot recommended for a jetty by the deputy surveyor general in 1833.
 Ironically the Feejee was wrecked for the very reason that the jetty was wanted.
 Bad weather had prevented the Port Elizabeth boatmen from unloading her immediately on her arrival on 28th July.

 The wreck survived the pounding surf and a local merchant, John Thornhill, realised that, if it could withstand the waves, so could a jetty.
 He had to prove this first, however, if anybody was to be found to finance a jetty.

 Jon Inggs continues: “Once he had realised the potential, Thornhill quickly set to work.
 He and a dozen Port Elizabeth businessmen clubbed together and bought the wreck of the Feejee for £244.